kevinsuh/toki/README.md

   WIT_TOKEN=yourwittoken
   HTTP_PORT=8080
   ```
+  *Make sure to put* `NODE_ENV=production` *as an environment variable on your production server.
+This allows Toki to know whether to start up the production bot or the development bot*
 3. Get your apps' verification tokens for [Slash commands](https://api.slack.com/slash-commands)
 4. Create a [Wit.api](https://wit.ai/getting-started) app and set your wit token
   * Wit token is located in settings of your Wit app under `Server Access Token`